johnzhang320/spring-boot-kafka-event-driven/README.md

 # spring-boot-kafka-event-driven
 ## spring boot kafka json and string producer and consumer
-  We created two projects, instead of application.properties or application.yml configuration, we use code to fillful configuration
+  We created two projects, one is JSON and other is String message.
-  Main reason one: AS CS version of Intellij community edition, it does not support properties file "auto complete" feature, code config does second reason: consumer JsonDeSerialize needs ConcurrentKafkaListenerContainerFactory to config listener directly consumes json object not a message string, so far we can not find this configure by yml or properties
+  Instead of application.properties or application.yml configuration, we use configre code to fillful Kafka configuration Which providing an approach to explicitly load JsonDeSerializer configuration by ConcurrentKafkaListenerContainerFactory

 ## Start Zookeeper and Kafka
        download kafka_2.12-2.1.0.tgz from https://archive.apache.org/dist/kafka/2.1.0/kafka_2.12-2.1.0.tgz
        tar cvx kafka_2.12-2.1.0.tgz